Moist Limoncello Mascarpone Cake with Lemon Curd

 This post may include affiliate links, meaning I will earn a small commission if you purchase through my link.
 Affiliate Disclaimer.

 Limoncello Mascarpone Cake with Lemon Curd is moist, light, and citrusy.
-The tender cake is lightly flavored with Limoncello and layered with a fluffy mascarpone cream frosting and sweet, tangy lemon curd.
+The tender lemon cake is lightly flavored with Limoncello and layered with a creamy mascarpone frosting and sweet, tangy lemon curd.
+This refreshing cake is the perfect springtime dessert.

-This Italian cake is what a lemon lover’s dreams are made of.
-It is truly hard to resist.
-The lemon cake layers are subtly flavored with Italy’s favorite lemon liqueur and are incredibly moist and tender.
-But the toppings take this cake to a whole other level.
-The mascarpone whipped cream frosting is creamy and refreshing, while the addition of homemade lemon curd adds extra lemon flavor to this delicious cake.
+This Italian liqueur cake is what a lemon lover’s dreams are made of.
+Like my Lemon Olive Oil Cake, it is truly hard to resist.
+The tender cake layers are subtly flavored with Italy’s favorite lemon liqueur and are incredibly moist.
+However, the toppings elevate this cake to a whole new level.
+The mascarpone cream frosting is light and fluffy, while the addition of homemade lemon curd adds extra lemon flavor to this delicious Italian cake.

 What is Limoncello?

 Limoncello is an Italian lemon liqueur primarily made in the southern Italian regions of the Amalfi coast and Sicily.
-It is the second most popular liqueur in Italy, next to Campari, and is enjoyed chilled after a meal as a digestivo.
+It is the second most popular liqueur in Italy, after Campari, and is typically enjoyed chilled as an after-dinner digestivo.

 It is made from the zest of the lemon with the pith removed.
-A good limoncello should have lots of fresh lemon flavor without acidity or bitterness.
-This bright yellow liqueur is so popular that many Italian families proudly make their own version at home.
+A good limoncello should have a strong, fresh lemon flavor without any acidity or bitterness.
+This bright yellow liqueur is so popular that many Italian families take pride in making their own version at home.

 What is Mascarpone?

-If you have ever had Tiramisu then you have had mascarpone cheese.
-It is a rich creamy Italian cheese with a slightly sweet flavor and very smooth texture.
-Italians often use this as a key ingredient in both sweet and savory dishes.
+If you have ever had Tiramisu, then you have had mascarpone cheese.
+It is a rich, creamy Italian cheese with a slightly sweet flavor and very smooth texture.
+My Italian family often uses it as a key ingredient in both sweet and savory dishes.
 Foodnetwork provides a good overview of Mascarpone cheese.

 For the Cake